The Red Paper: Rejected White Paper policies

-Red Paper Provisions
+Red Paper provisions

-Subsequently intertwined within the many rejections of the White Paper, the Citizen's Plus (1970) also lists a plethora of ideas and recommendations intended to help effect productive change in Canadian Indian Policy.
+Subsequently intertwined within the many rejections of the White Paper, Citizens Plus also lists a plethora of ideas and recommendations intended to help effect productive change in Indian policy.
 In its essence, while the Red Paper rejects the white-leaning narrative of the White Paper, it also advocates largely for the reformation of many standing Canadian policies in an attempt to more appropriately amplify the Indian voice in Canada.
-Listed below are the many corrections, additional programs, measures, and overall philosophies the paper employs as both recommendations and demands on behalf of Indigenous Canadians in rejection of Prime Minister Pierre Trudeau's White Paper (1969).
+Listed below are the many corrections, additional programs, measures, and overall philosophies the paper employs as both recommendations and demands on behalf of Indigenous people in rejection of the White Paper.

-Firstly, the Red Paper advocates for a change in perspective when observing Indigenous presence in Canada.
-As mentioned in Section B.2 Unique Indian Culture and Contribution, the Red Paper strives to encourage the Canadian ideal of 'Pluralism' as all inclusive, compelling readers to understand ancestral historical Indian as "old colourful roots in that Canadian fabric of Diversity."
-In this section the Red Paper also advocates for the usefulness of Indigenous presence in Canada, clearly stating how "Everyone should recognize that Indians have contributed much to the Canadian community."
+First, the Red Paper advocates for a change in perspective when observing Indigenous presence in Canada.
+As mentioned in Section B.2 Unique Indian Culture and Contribution, the Red Paper strives to encourage the Canadian ideal of "pluralism" as all inclusive, compelling readers to understand ancestral historical Indian as "old colourful roots in that Canadian fabric of diversity."
+In this section the Red Paper also advocates for the usefulness of Indigenous presence in Canada, stating how "Everyone should recognize that Indians have contributed much to the Canadian community."
 The Red Paper assumes the position that Indian affairs in Canada have been forthright and honest, and that Indian people have continued to serve the Dominion of Canada loyally under the Queen of the United Kingdom since the conception of Treaties in Alberta.
-Further, Citizen's Plus explains the necessary sanctity of honouring the many Numbered Treaties beyond just written word, to actually embracing the promises of land-sharing instead of land-holding originally outlined in the Numbered Treaties of Alberta.
-Stated in the Red Paper are two distinct "Immediate Requirements" necessary of the Government of Canada: Appointing a Minister of Indian Affairs and Recognizing and Modernizing the Numbered Treaties.
+Further, Citizens Plus explains the necessary sanctity of honouring the many Numbered Treaties beyond just written word, to actually embracing the promises of land-sharing instead of land-holding originally outlined in the Numbered Treaties of Alberta.
+Stated in the Red Paper are two distinct "immediate requirements" necessary of the Government of Canada: appointing a Minister of Indian Affairs and recognizing and modernizing the Numbered Treaties.